Alvearie/imaging-ingestion/docs/dicomweb-ingestion-service/overview.md

 # DICOMweb Ingestion Service

 ## Overview
   DICOMweb is the DICOM Standard for web-based medical imaging.
-The *DICOMweb Ingestion Service* resides within *Kubernetes* and provides RESTful services for DICOM storage (STOW-RS) into and retrieval (WADO-RS) from a storage space.
+The *DICOMweb Ingestion Service* resides within *Kubernetes* and provides RESTful services for DICOM storage (STOW-RS), DICOM search (QIDO-RS), and DICOM retrieve (WADO-RS) from a storage space.
 This subcomponent is mandatory for each storage space as all stored DICOM, regardless of storage service (DICOMweb or DIMSE), are retrieved by downstream subcomponents using the provided WADO-RS.

 ## Subcomponent Architecture
 ![DICOMweb Ingestion Service](../images/dicomweb-ingestion-service.png)

 The *DICOMWeb Ingestion Service* provides two containers that are bound to a common storage space.
-The *dicomweb-stow-service* provides the ability to write DICOM objects to the storage space using STOW-RS.
-The *dicomweb-wado-service* provides the ability to retrieve DICOM objects from the storage space using WADO-RS.
+The *dicomweb-stow-service* provides the ability to write DICOM to a storage space using STOW-RS.
+The *dicomweb-wado-service* provides the ability to search DICOM within a storage space using QIDO-RS and retrieve DICOM from a storage space using WADO-RS.

 **dicomweb-stow-service**